brevzin/cpp_proposals/2758_compile_time_messages/compile-time-messages.md

 # Revision History

 For [@P2758R5]: wording.
 Re-targeting towards LWG.
 Adding `u8string_view` overloads per SG16 request, rebased wording on working draft.
+Noted GCC [implementation](#implementation-experience) and discussed the interesting question of [diagnostic ordering](#ordering-in-diagnostics).

 For [@P2758R4]: wording.
 Re-targeting towards CWG and LEWG.
 Introduced concept of constexpr-erroneous both for proper wording and to handle an escalating issue.